 The systematic reviews and impact evaluations were assessed for the level of confidence (low, medium, or high) that could be placed in their findings.
-The assessment utilized a 16-item checklist for quality appraisal of systematic reviews, and a six-criteria checklist for assessment of quantitative impact evaluations.
+The assessment utilized a 16-item checklist for quality appraisal of systematic reviews and a six-criteria checklist for assessment of quantitative impact evaluations.
 These checklists provide a broad assessment of weaknesses in methodologies used to conduct and report the findings on systematic reviews and impact evaluations.

-A substantial number of systematic reviews (15) and impact evaluations (18) identified had methodological limitations and were found to reflect low and medium confidence in study findings.
-This indicates urgent need for better designed, conducted and reported reviews and impact evaluations.
+A substantial number (3) of systematic reviews and impact evaluations (7) had methodological limitations.
+This indicates the urgent need for better designed, conducted and reported reviews and impact evaluations.

-Figure 8: Distribution of studies, by study quality
+Figure 8: Distribution of studies by study quality